JesseDarr/dARM/README.md

 https://github.com/user-attachments/assets/cb6a208b-52ac-4bd4-9993-00c22c082488

-After iterating through various designs, modularity and maintenence became top priorities.
+After iterating through various designs, modularity and maintenance became top priorities.
 If any individual component fails, its modular section can be removed from the larger arm for easy replacement.

 ## Table of Contents
 1. [Versions](#versions)